Kotlin/kotlinx-kover/docs/migration-to-0.7.0.md

 Use suitable settings for you
 ```
-// or koverAndroid extension, see above
 koverReport {

-    // common filters for XML, HTML, verify reports
+    // common filters for all reports of all variants
     filters {
         // exclusions for reports
         excludes {